nathanngl/some-automotive-company-test/README.md

 `go run main.go`

 ## About
-It supposed to be done with nodejs way, but since I don't quite know they let me wrote it with go (tight time given :|, but got the job!)
+It supposed to be done with nodejs way, but since I don't quite know nodejs at that time, so they let me wrote it with go (tight time given :|, but got the job!)